 Interesting Facts about Translation and Localization

 What is the most translated document?
-When is the international translation day?
+When is international translation day?
 A lot of your questions about the translation and localization industry will be answered in this post.
 We constantly update the post to give you more interesting and up-to-date facts about language, translation, and localization.

 Fact 1 – The patron saint of the translation industry

 Saint Jerome was a Latin priest, theologian, and historian.
 He became the guardian of the translation profession after he translated most of the Bible into Latin in the 5th century.
-Beside his translation of the Bible, Saint Jerome was also well-known for his commentaries on the Christian Bible’s Gospel of the Hebrews.
+Besides his translation of the Bible, Saint Jerome was also well-known for his commentaries on the Christian Bible’s Gospel of the Hebrews.